samooth/spaceautobase/README.md

 #### `base.on('fast-forward', (to, from) => { ... })`

-Triggered when the spacebase fast forwards to a state already with a quorum. `to` and `from` are the `.signedLength` after and before the fast forward respectively.
+Triggered when the spaceautobase fast forwards to a state already with a quorum. `to` and `from` are the `.signedLength` after and before the fast forward respectively.

-Fast forwarding speeds up an spacebase catching up to peers.
+Fast forwarding speeds up an spaceautobase catching up to peers.

 #### `base.on('is-indexer', () => { ... })`

-Triggered when the spacebase instance is an indexer.
+Triggered when the spaceautobase instance is an indexer.

 #### `base.on('is-non-indexer', () => { ... })`

-Triggered when the spacebase instance is not an indexer.
+Triggered when the spaceautobase instance is not an indexer.

 #### `base.on('writable', () => { ... })`

-Triggered when the spacebase instance is now a writer.
+Triggered when the spaceautobase instance is now a writer.

 #### `base.on('unwritable', () => { ... })`

-Triggered when the spacebase instance is no longer a writer.
+Triggered when the spaceautobase instance is no longer a writer.

 #### `base.on('warning', (warning) => { ... })`